glorevenhite/gswcapital-hugo/content/post/the-vn30-constitutents.md

 	+ The stocks 21th - 40th: The Top 30 are selected into the index universe with high prefer to the existing components.
 	+ The rest of 10 would be considered as the reserved stocks.

-For the details of the Index, please click [HERE](https://docs.google.com/spreadsheets/d/1Y2mZrlMjDGyIl79ybPVyza-U9h5RonlgTigoOE4eEM4/edit?usp=sharing).
+For the sample details of the Index, please click [HERE](https://docs.google.com/spreadsheets/d/1Y2mZrlMjDGyIl79ybPVyza-U9h5RonlgTigoOE4eEM4/edit?usp=sharing).
 The exchange rate using is **1USD = 23,000VND**